Modern Slavery and Human Trafficking Statement 2021

 In respect of our own operations, we considered the location of our activities, the roles being performed, the recruitment processes and the absence to date of reports of concerns regarding slavery and human trafficking.
 We also undertake “right to work” checks on all our employees prior to them commencing their role.
 This includes checking, where applicable, that the employee has a valid work visa and is of an appropriate age to work.
 Based on these risk assessments, we deem the risk of human trafficking within our own staff (including agency and contract staff under our direct supervision) to be minimal.

-As for our contractor supply chains, again these are almost exclusively UK-based operations, which lessens this risk.
-We conduct due diligence on all our contractors and suppliers as part of our tendering exercises.
+As for our contractor supply chains, we conduct due diligence on all our contractors and suppliers as part of our tendering exercises.

 In each of our signed frameworks, contractual clauses are included to address slavery and human trafficking in the supply chain and cover: